 Tom is a highly experienced magistrates court advocate.
 He qualified in 2014 and has extensive Magistrates Court experience.
 He also has his Higher Rights of audience which means he can represent clients in the Crown Court.

-Sunita heads up our East London office and is a regular in the Magistrates courts of East and Central London and Essex.
+Sunita is a Partner and heads up our East London office and is a regular in the Magistrates courts of East and Central London and Essex.
 She qualified in 2008.

-Rishi is the Magistrates Court and Police Station Team Leader.
+Rishi is a Partner and heads the Magistrates Court and Police Station Team.
 As part of this role he supervises the Motoring Department.
 Rishi is hugely experienced in motoring cases and has a proven track record of success in this field.

 Please see the profiles of our solicitors on our website for further detail.